-Under the 1971 Act, BLM and FS are to inventory horse and burro populations periodically to determine AMLs.
-The agencies are authorized to remove animals exceeding the range's carrying capacity to achieve AML.
+Under the 1971 Act, BLM and FS are to inventory horse and burro populations periodically to determine the AMLs.
 When the pertinent Secretary determines that an overpopulation exists and that it is necessary to remove excess animals, the law requires specific actions (16 U.S.C. §1333(b)(2)).
 First, the Secretary "shall order old, sick, or lame animals to be destroyed in the most humane manner possible."
 Second, the Secretary "shall cause ... excess ... horses and burros to be humanely captured" for private adoption.
 Third, the Secretary shall cause excess animals "to be destroyed in the most humane and cost efficient manner possible."

 Over the decades, laws have included additional authorities to reduce excess animals.
 In 2004, for instance, P.L.
-108-447, Section 142, authorized animal sales, including provisions to

-- direct the agencies to sell, "without limitation," excess animals (or remains) that are more than 10 years old or offered for adoption unsuccessfully at least 3 times; - remove a ban on sale of wild horses and burros and their remains for processing into commercial products; and - remove criminal penalties for processing the remains of a wild horse or burro into commercial products, if it is sold under the new authority.

-These changes have been supported by some as providing a cost-effective way of helping achieve AML, improving the health of the animals, protecting range resources, and restoring a natural ecological balance on federal lands.
-The changes have been opposed by others as potentially leading to the destruction of healthy animals and limited by agency policies and use of appropriated funds.
+108-447, §142, authorized animal sales, with provisions to (1) direct the agencies to sell, "without limitation," excess animals (or remains) that are more than 10 years old or offered for adoption unsuccessfully at least 3 times; (2) remove a ban on sale of wild horses and burros (and remains) for processing into commercial products; and (3) remove criminal penalties for processing the remains of a sold wild horse or burro into commercial products.
+Some support these changes as providing a cost-effective way of helping achieve the AML, improving animal health, protecting range resources, and restoring a natural ecological balance on federal lands.
+Others oppose these changes as potentially leading to the destruction of healthy animals and as limited by agency policies and use of appropriated funds.

 Since 1982, the agencies have not used their authority to destroy healthy animals.
-Most recently, the FY2021 Interior appropriations law (P.L.
-116-260, Division G, §419) prohibited the use of funds for destruction of healthy animals or for sales of animals that result in processing into commercial products.
-Most appropriations laws since FY1988 have contained similar prohibitions on BLM funding.
+Most recently, the FY2022 Interior appropriations law (P.L.
+117-103, Division G, §417(e)) prohibited the use of funds for destruction of healthy animals or for sales of animals that result in processing into commercial products.
+Most appropriations laws since FY1988 have contained similar prohibitions for BLM.